 The City and JJL have entered into that certain lease dated as of September 7, 1993, as amended or otherwise modified from time to time and as more particularly described in Exhibit A attached hereto (the “Lease”) for the lease of the Stadium, Entertainment Zone, Parking Facility, and other areas to JJL as set forth in the Lease.
 On December 11, 2015, the City, JJL and Event Company entered into that certain Amendment Number 14 to Lease by and between the City, JJL and Event Company (“Amendment 14”), as authorized by City Ordinance 2015-781-E. Amendment 14 authorized certain improvements and renovations to TIAA Bank Field, as well as the construction of an Amphitheater and Covered Flex Field.
 The parties desire to amend Amendment 14 as set forth herein, for the purposes of removing the authority of JJL to cause the construction of the Marquees, and to authorize use of the ticket and parking surcharges to maintain, repair and improve the Sports and Entertainment Complex Digital Sign authorized by City Ordinance 2017-804-E, as previously constructed by the City (the “Digital Sign”).

-In addition, City and JJL desire to remove the Lot J parking lot, as shown on Exhibit B attached hereto and incorporated herein by this reference, from the purview of the Lease and revise the remainder of the Lease accordingly to allow for the redevelopment of Lot J by a third party, and thereby reducing the City’s obligation to provide unstacked surface parking spaces from not less than 6,400 hundred to not less 5,100, or such other number as calculated by the removal of Lot J from the purview of the Lease.
+In addition, City and JJL desire to remove the Lot J parking lot, as shown on Exhibit B attached hereto and incorporated herein by this reference, from the purview of the Lease and revise the remainder of the Lease accordingly to allow for the redevelopment of Lot J by a third party and authorize additional valet and validated parking rights within the sports and entertainment complex to a third party relating to the Lot J development, and thereby reducing the City’s obligation to provide unstacked surface parking spaces from not less than 6,400 hundred to not less than 4,700, or such other number as calculated by the removal of Lot J from the purview of the Lease and pursuant to the valet and validated parking rights for the use of up to 400 parking spaces as granted by the City pursuant to the Lot J development, which use shall take precedence over the parking rights granted in this Lease; provided, however, the City’s obligation to provide 4,700 spaces shall be further reduced by up to 500 spaces to the extent spaces are otherwise used for employees working at the Lot J development.

 NOW, THEREFORE, in consideration of the mutual promises herein, and other good and valuable consideration, the receipt and adequacy of which is hereby acknowledged by each party, the City and JJL agree as follows: